Paskapoo Formation: Paleontology

 The Paskapoo Formation contains remains of vertebrates, especially mammals, and plants.
-Material from the following groups of mammals has been reported from the Paskapoo Formation: Multituberculata, Marsupicarnivora, Lyptophyla, Dermoptera, Primates, Carnivora, Condylartha, and Pantodonta, as well as the small, possibly venomous mammal Bisonalveus.
+Material from the following groups of mammals has been reported from the Paskapoo Formation: Multituberculata, Dermoptera, Primates, Carnivora, Condylartha, and Pantodonta, as well as the small, possibly venomous mammal Bisonalveus.
 The Paskapoo has also yielded articulated and fragmentary skeletons of freshwater fish, impressions of insect wings and larvae, and shells of freshwater molluscs.
 An unnamed species of the amphibian Albanerpeton is known from the formation, which is the final record of albanerpetontids from North America.

 Plant fossils were first collected from the Paskapoo Formation by Tyrrell in 1886, and since that time a wide variety have been described.
 These include specimens of the ferns Azolla, Onoclea, and Speirseopteris; the conifers Metasequoia (including Metasequoia foxii) and Glyptostrobus; and the dicots Palaeocarpinus (a member of the birch family), Cercidiphyllum (including Joffrea), Platanus, and Beringiaphyllum (a relative of dogwoods).

 Resources

 Building stone

 During the early 1900s, outcrops of Paskapoo sandstone in the Calgary area were quarried for building stone due to the requirement for fire-resistant buildings following the Calgary Fire of 1886.
 Many of Calgary's early landmark buildings, such as Lougheed House, Burns Manor, and some of the buildings along Stephen Avenue, were built using Paskapoo sandstone, and Calgary became known as the Sandstone City.
-Paskapoo sandstone is still used in landscaping in the Calgary area today.
+Paskapoo sandstone is still used in landscaping in the Calgary area as of 2025.